Suddenly, the yellow being disappears

 Itself heralded by a cool breeze

-It looks like the skies have waged an elemental war
+It looks like the skies have waged an

 And this is felt even by the swaying trees